rag-wce/delta-demo/README.md

 # delta-demo
-Demo for learning Git &amp; Github
+Demo for learning GIT AND GITHUB